Tableau UserSync Tool

-The Tableau UserSync Tool is an aid in managing your Tableau Server’s User Accounts, Groups and Group-Memberships.
+The Tableau UserSync Tool is an add-in managing your Tableau Server’s or Tableau Online User Accounts, Groups and Group-Memberships.

-Tableau Server supports several types of Authentication.
+Tableau supports several types of Authentication.
 Most known are ‘Local Users’ and ‘Active Directory’.
-When Active-Directory (AD) is used, most of the time Tableau Server is able to import users from your domain-controller.
-Also AD-groups can be imported, including its members.
-And Tableau can schedule a regular synchronization with your Active-Directory.
-That’s a good feature of Tableau Server.
+When Active-Directory (AD) is used, most of the time Tableau is able to import users from your domain-controller.
+Also AD-groups can be imported, including its members, and Tableau can schedule a regular synchronization with your Active-Directory.
+That’s a good feature of Tableau Server / Tableau Online.

-Almost implicitly, it is assumed that your domain-controller, with Active-Directory, resides closely to Tableau Server, in the same network segment.
+Almost implicitly, it is assumed that your domain-controller, with Active-Directory, resides closely to Tableau machine, in the same network segment.
 But the above prerequisites are not always fulfilled.

 The Tableau UserSync Tool helps you out when

-Tableau Server cannot be connected to your AD directly
+Tableau cannot be connected to your AD directly

-Tableau Server lives in the Cloud and your AD resides on-premise
+Tableau lives in the Cloud and your AD resides on-premise

 Your user-store is not even in AD, but might be in a database or some sort of User-Identity Management System